Jabol

-Jabol ([ˈjabɔl]) is a slang name for a kind of cheap Polish fruit wine that is made from fermented fruit and is bottled at 8% to 18% alcohol by volume.
-Its name seems to be derived from jabłko, the Polish word for "apple," which it is often made from.
+Jabol ([ˈjabɔl]) is a slang name for a kind of cheap Polish fruit wine.
+It is made from fermented fruit and is bottled at 8% to 18% alcohol by volume.
+Its name is derived from jabłko, "apple", from which it is often made.
 Though it is usually fruit flavoured, it can come in other flavours such as chocolate or mint.
 It comes in a variety of containers and is sold under a variety of names.